Why continuous delivery?

 What emotions does the word "release" trigger in you?
 Relief?
 Elation?
 A fist-pumping sense of accomplishment?
 When new features are finally out to customers and bugs are fixed, everyone's happy, right?
 Well, the dark secret in many organizations is that shipping a release takes a huge amount of effort.
 If your team is still living with manual testing to prepare for releases and manual or semi-scripted deploys to perform them, your feelings may be closer to "dread" and "blinding rage".

 That's why software development has moved towards continuity, through methodologies like agile and DevOps.
 In the continuous paradigm, quality products are released frequently and predictably to customers.
 Therefore, the ceremony and risk around releasing are reduced.
 If you're relying on your pipelines daily, you will notice (and resolve!) its deficiencies much quicker than if they flow once every few weeks or months.
 That is, reduce difficulty by increasing the frequency of your product releases.
+A culture of continuous improvement is a DevOps metric for high-performing teams.

 The emphasis on continuous delivery, including continuous integration, continuous testing, constant monitoring, and pipeline analytics all point toward an overall trend in the software industry - helping teams to react to market changes.
 Make no mistake - CD is not the exclusive domain of "unicorn" companies and tech darlings.
 Every team – from the humblest start-up to the stodgiest enterprise – can and should practice continuous delivery.